 If you're starting from scratch,

-npm install marko-devtools --globalmarko create hello-worldcd hello-worldnpm install # or yarnnpm start
+npm install marko-cli --globalmarko create hello-worldcd hello-worldnpm start

 or using yarn: